-Can You Get Fined for Not Brushing Snow Off Your Car in Massachusetts?
+Can You Get Fined for Not Clearing Snow and Ice Off Your Car in Massachusetts?

 Here at the station, we usually don't clear our vehicles unless they're actually needed for station events since we mostly commute in our personal vehicles.
 The short answer is Yes, a police officer can pull you over if your vehicle is covered in snow or ice while driving on a public road in Massachusetts.